yuanzhao-CVLAB/DecoupleMAD/readme.md

 ## :pray: Contacts

-For questions, please send an email to alex.costanzino@unibo.it or pierluigi.zama@unibo.it.
+For questions, please send an email to zhaoyuan@mail.dlut.edu.cn.